Liver transplant is surgery to replace a diseased liver with a healthy liver.

 - Difficulty taking medicines several times each day for the rest of their lives

 - Heart or lung disease (or other life-threatening diseases)

 - Infections, such as hepatitis, that are considered to be active

-- Smoking, alcohol or drug abuse, or other risky lifestyle habits
+- Smoking or an alcohol or drug use disorder, or other risky lifestyle habits

 - Problems breathing